-for your California co-op or condo
+Homeowners Insurance for your co-op or condo

 If you have purchased a condo or co-op, the bank will require insurance

 to cover your personal items, liability or fees that may be charged to you

 regarding shared areas of the building like the lobby.

 You will need two separate policies to protect your investment:

 - Your own homeowners insurance policy.

 apartment and additional living expenses if you are the victim of fire,

 theft or other disaster listed in your policy.
 You also get liability

 - A "master policy" provided by the condo/co-op board.

-This covers the common areas you share with others in your
+This covers the common areas you share with others in your building

-for both liability and physical damage.
+and physical damage.

-adequately insure your unit, it is important to know what structural
+To adequately insure your unit, it is important to know what structural

 parts of your home are covered by the condo/co-op association and what are

 or your friendly customer service agent here at All Access Insurance Services,

-Sometimes the association is responsible for insuring the
+Sometimes the association is responsible for insuring the individual

-including standard fixtures.
+fixtures.
 The individual owner, in this case, is only responsible for alterations

 to the original structure of the apartment, like remodeling the kitchen

 or bathtub.
 Sometimes this includes not only improvements you make, but

-In other situations, the condo/co-op association is responsible
+In other situations, the condo/co-op association is responsible only

-insure kitchen cabinets, built-in appliances, plumbing, wiring, bathroom fixtures etc.
+cabinets, built-in appliances, plumbing, wiring, bathroom fixtures etc.

 Also ask us about the following additional coverage’s: